Ericsson/dataplanebook/src/threading/threading.rst

-One way to see DPDK worker lcores, is as a fixed-sized thread worker pool, which works on one task at a time, and where the assignment of tasks is directed at a particular worker, putting the burdon of load balancing the caller.
+One way to see DPDK worker lcores, is as a fixed-sized thread worker pool, which works on one task at a time, and where the assignment of tasks is directed at a particular worker, putting the burden of load balancing on the caller.
 However, in DPDK, the task is often of the never-ending nature, only terminating when some :term:`control thread` says it's time for an orderly shut down of the application.